 In 1244, the Ayubid Sultan granted the Khwarazmiyya the permission to attack Jerusalem.
 The Khwarazmiyya forces began their siege of Jerusalem from 11 July 1244.
 The city’s defenses fell rapidly.
 On 15 July 1244, the Khwarazmiyya entered the city.
-There was extensive looting and killing and by the time the Khwarazmiyya left, the city was in such bad shape, with the streets choked with rotting corpses, that the place seemed unfit for human habitation.
-When the news of the pillaging and massacre at Jerusalem reached Western Europe, King Louis IX tried to organize a Seventh Crusade to the Levant.
-But the crusaders would never be able to retake Jerusalem.
+There was great looting and slaughter.
+When the Khwarazmiyya left, all the streets in the city were filled with rubble from the houses that had been torn down and rotting corpses.
+When the news of the pillaging and massacre in Jerusalem reached Western Europe, King Louis IX mobilized the Seventh Crusade to the Holy Land.

-After the fall of Jerusalem and the decisive defeat in the Battle of La Forbie, the remaining Crusader states in the Levant were in a bad shape.
+After the Khwarazmiyya’s sacking of Jerusalem and the decisive defeat in the Battle of La Forbie, the remaining Crusader states in the Middle East were in a bad shape.
 But instead of becoming united to face the external enemy, in Acre, they became embroiled in an internal war.
 This was the War of Saint Sabas, which pitted the shipping interests of Venice against the shipping interests of Genoa.
 The Venetians and the Genoese quarters in Acre were separated by a neutral stretch of land belonging to the monastery of Saint Sabas.
-For several years, the Venetians and the Genoese had been petitioning the Papacy in Rome to be granted possession of the monastery and its territory.
+For years, the Venetians and the Genoese had been petitioning the Papacy in Rome to be granted possession of the monastery and its territory.

-It is not clear to which party the Papacy had granted the monastery’s territory, since the Papal records of this momentous decision are missing.
-But both Venetians and the Genoese were able to flourish in Acre the papers which showed that they had the exclusive papal grant to the territory of Saint Sabas.
-Each side accused the other side of foul play and a war broke out.
+It is not clear which party had received the Papal grant for the monastery’s territory.
+The Papal records of this decision are missing.
+In Acre, both Venetians and the Genoese flourished papers which showed that they had the exclusive papal grant to Saint Sabas.
+Each side accused the other of foul play and a war broke out.
 By 1256, the people in the Kingdom of Acre had forgotten that they faced the threat from the Islamic forces—they were too busy choosing sides in the battle between the Venetians and the Genoese.
-The Teutonic Knights sided with the Venetians while the Hospitallers sided with the Genoese.
-Between 1256 and 1260 most intense fighting took place.
+The Teutonic Knights sided with the Venetians while the Hospitallers with the Genoese.
+Between 1256 and 1260 intense fighting took place.
 Many sections of Acre were ruined.
 Most of its defensive towers were destroyed.